MaterializeInc/materialize/doc/developer/platform/formalism.md

     The output TVC varies *exactly* with the input TVCs:
     For each `time`, the output collection at `time` equals the view applied to the input collections at `time`.

-The Storage and Compute layers both track `since` and `upper` frontiers for the collections they manage.
+The Storage and Compute layers both manage the `since` and `upper` frontiers for the `GlobalId`s they manage.
 For both layers, the `since` frontier is controlled by their users and it does not advance unless it is allowed.
 The `upper` frontier in Storage is advanced when it has sealed a frontier and made the data up to that point durable.
 The `upper` frontier in Compute is advanced when its inputs have advanced and its computation has pushed updates fully through the view definitions.